wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 ### Callable Functions

 Callable function can be called externally by the invoke script transaction.
-The callable function should be adorned with the `@Callable(i)` annotation, where `i` is an [Invocation](/en/ride/structures/common-structures/invocation) structure that contains invoke script transaction fields that are available to the callable function.
+The callable function should be marked with the `@Callable(i)` annotation, where `i` is an [Invocation](/en/ride/structures/common-structures/invocation) structure that contains invoke script transaction fields that are available to the callable function.

 Callable function result is a set of [script actions](/en/ride/structures/script-actions) that are performed on the blockchain: adding entries to the account data storages, token transfers and others.
 The result format and the possible actions depend on the Standard library version used.

 For a detailed description, see the [Callable Function](/en/ride/functions/callable-function) article.

-In the example below the callable function transfers 1 WAVES to an account that called it and writes information about this to the account data storage.
-If the same account tries to call the function again, it does nothing.
+In the example below the callable function transfers 1 WAVES to an account that called it and records the request information in the account data storage.
+If the same account tries to call the function again, the callable function does nothing.

 ```ride
 @Callable(i)